How to Install and Use IPython

 To learn more about Jupyter Notebooks, visit the official Project Jupyter website:

 IPython is an alternative Python interpreter that provides improvements over the default Python interpreter.
-These improvements include syntax highlighting, proper indentation, documentation, and much more.
-With IPython, you can also use Jupyter notebooks to create reports that contain live code, charts, and more.
+These improvements include syntax highlight, proper indentation, documentation, and much more.
+With iPython, you can also use Jupyter notebooks to create reports that contain live code, charts, and more.
 If you’re serious about using Python for computing and data analysis, IPython is a phenomenal tool for you to use.